 A big attraction of this resort is its location to Haanifaru, one of the best places in the world to snorkel with Whale Sharks and Manta Rays.
 The season is May to October.

-Call us on 020 3993 7307 to start planning your holiday to Anantara Dhigu Maldives Resort
+To start planning your holiday to Anantara Dhigu Maldives Resort